Hives And Swelling

 Your BVAAC allergist will first take a comprehensive history, and perform a physical examination.
 In some cases, skin tests may be performed.
 Treatment consists of avoiding triggers including heat, physical factors, and in some cases NSAIDs.
 Medication consists of the use of non-sedating antihistamines such as cetirizine (Zyrtec), fexofenadine (Allegra), and loratadine (Claritin).
 Published guidelines strongly recommend increasing the dose of the non-sedating antihistamines up to a total of 4 pills per day (4 times the standard dose).
 Additional medicines that might be used would include sedating antihistamines like Benadryl at bedtime, montelukast, and Zantac, a medicine that blocks the H-2 receptor.
 In patients in whom high-dose antihistamines are ineffective, an injectable nonsteroidal biological medicines called Xolair may be used.
 This medication is given as an injection within the allergist’s office at a dose of 300 mg every 4 weeks.
 Xolair is very effective about 75% of the time in chronic spontaneous urticaria.

 Boise Valley Asthma and Allergy Clinic – We are always here for you

 Your BVAAC board-certified allergist will evaluate you for a cause and if necessary adequately control your hives with medication.
 Hives can be well-controlled in almost every case!
-If you or a member of your family are troubled by hives and/or swelling, we encourage you to give us a call today at (208)-378-0080 or click here to make an appointment request online.
+If you or a member of your family are troubled by hives and/or swelling, we encourage you to give us a call today at 208-378-0080 or click the button below to make an appointment request online.